 * U.S. optimism over fiscal deal boosts markets

-* Euro gains vs dollar, dollar up vs yen
+* Euro gains vs dollar; oil prices edge up

-LONDON, Nov 29 (Reuters) - World equities hit a three-week high and commodities gained on Thursday as optimism grew that U.S. political leaders would eventually reach a deal to avoid a fiscal crisis which threatens to derail growth in the world's biggest economy.
+NEW YORK, Nov 29 A benchmark world stock index rallied to a three-week high and the euro and commodities gained on Thursday amid optimism that U.S. political leaders were progressing toward a deal to avoid a fiscal crisis that could derail growth in the world's biggest economy.

-The "fiscal cliff" - automatic spending cuts and tax increases early in 2013 unless Congress agrees an alternative - is the biggest risk facing global markets in the final weeks of the year after a deal to help Greece was done earlier this week.
+The "fiscal cliff" - automatic spending cuts and tax increases that come into effect in 2013 unless Congress agrees on an alternative - is the biggest risk facing global markets in the final weeks of the year, following an agreement earlier this week on fresh aid for Greece.

-The growing optimism spread across world share markets, sending the MSCI global equities index up 0.6 percent to 330.74 points, its highest level since Nov.
+The growing optimism spread across world share markets, sending the MSCI global equities index up 0.8 percent to its highest since Nov.
 7.

-However, traders said that share markets were likely to remain nervous until a deal was done in Washington.
+However, traders said until a deal was done in Washington, share markets were likely to remain nervous.

 "One minute the portents for a deal on the fiscal cliff are negative, the next minute they are positive.
 This is likely to be the pattern all the way up to the deadline on Jan.
 1," said Mike Mason, a senior trader at Sucden Financial Private Clients.